Angelika Amon (1967 to 2020)

 We are deeply saddened by the passing of Angelika Amon, the Kathleen and Curtis Marble Professor in Cancer Research at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 Although we were aware of her serious condition, Angelika’s tremendous energy, sharp wit and compassionate spirit fooled us into believing she would emerge as a survivor.
 The scientific community has suffered a painful loss, but at this moment we are thinking of her family and close friends to whom we extend our deeply felt condolences.

 Angelika Amon has been living and working in the USA since 1994, but she always kept close ties to the IMP, where her scientific career started.
-When she joined the institute as one of the first master students in 1988, it was just a few months after her supervisor Kim Nasmyth had established his lab in Vienna, and only a year after the IMP was inaugurated.
+When she joined the institute as one of the first master students in the winter of 1987/1988, it was just a few months after her supervisor Kim Nasmyth had established his lab in Vienna, and only a year after the IMP was inaugurated.
 A pioneering spirit prevailed and it fitted Angelika perfectly.
 She was curious, bold and eager to learn – and she had found a great match for a mentor.
 Kim and the people in his lab took her under their wing and taught her “how to do science the English way: relentless and truthfully”, as she once put it herself.

 Although Angelika later admitted that she was initially intimidated by the IMP’s reputation, she certainly rose to the challenge in no time.
 Often, she could be heard discussing her work passionately and loudly with Kim over coffee, her strong personality matching his confidence.
 By then, she had moved on to become a PhD student in the Nasmyth lab, and she had fallen in love with Saccharomyces cerevisiae.
 For her, budding yeast was the perfect model organism to study cell division, and her doctoral work yielded major insights into the controls that govern the cell cycle.